prashantmaroti/Github-user-search-webapp/README.md

 # Github

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+This is a Github search application which is build using angular that is calling external github apis to fetch data.

 ## Development server